What Are Needle Exchange Programs

 The first needle exchange program in the United States was started in Tacoma, Washington in 1988.
 At this time, there was no real legal framework for these programs, and they were started largely in order to evade drug laws.
 The first state to legalize needle exchange programs was California in 1992.
 This was followed by a number of other states, including New York, Michigan, and Maryland.

-See also Needle Exchange Harm Reduction
+See also What Time Does The Needle Exchange Close

 Today, there are over 200 needle exchange programs operating in the United States.
 Most of these programs are run by local governments or non-profit organizations.
 They vary in size and scope, but most offer basic services like needle disposal, HIV and hepatitis testing, and referrals to drug treatment programs.